Decarbonisation pathways for local authorities, citizen and businesses

 The decarbonisation action plans are available at the country-level.
 However, the most relevant decision scale to implement decarbonisation actions is the level of local administrations, citizens, and businesses.

-Therefore, we plan to downscale the pathways for each EU country to their NUTS 3 regions.
-The goal here is to analyse the impact of the country-level pathways on the individual NUTS 3 regions, evaluate the feasibility, and identify potential bottlenecks.
-Based on the results, best practices for both pathway creation and implementation will be identified.
-The process of downscaling the pathways essentially involves collection and analysis of NUTS 3 regional metrics such as GDP, building stock, transport infrastructure, land use and land cover, etc. Some of the potential challenges include identification of relevant proxy metrics that can aid the downscaling methodologies, data availability and quality.
+Therefore, LOCALISED downscaled the pathways for each EU country to their NUTS 3 regions.
+The goal here was to analyse the impact of the country-level pathways on the individual NUTS 3 regions, evaluate the feasibility, and identify potential bottlenecks.
+Based on the results, best practices for both pathway creation and implementation were identified.
+The process of downscaling the pathways essentially involved collection and analysis of NUTS 3 regional metrics such as GDP, building stock, transport infrastructure, land use and land cover, etc. Some of the potential challenges included identification of relevant proxy metrics that could aid the downscaling methodologies, data availability and quality.

-This work will result in a comprehensive database of current and future metrics for every NUTS 3 region in Europe, alongside the pathways.
-This data will be made available via an open access data sharing platform.
+This work resulted in a comprehensive database of current and future metrics for every NUTS 3 region in Europe, alongside the pathways.
+This data has been made available via an open access Data Sharing Platform

 Regional businesses vulnerability to decarbonization